- Introduction

 Custom renormalization scheme

-Static codes allow for defining your own renormalization scheme.
+Static codes enable you to define your own renormalization scheme.
 You need to provide the formula in void modify_potentials(...) function.
 See here for example.

 Regularization scheme and the energy conservation in td calculations